raspberrypilearning/about-me/en/step_7.md

     ![screenshot](images/me-input.png)

 + Run your program and then enter the year you were born.
-Did you get another error messgae?
+Did you get another error message?

     That's because anything typed into your program is __text__, and it needs to be converted to a __number__.